Top 8 Best CoQ10 for Statins (2026)

 The bottom line for statin users

-If you've read this far and just want to be told what to buy: for a statin user with muscle symptoms at a normal budget, get Jarrow Ubiquinol QH-Absorb (#1) — licensed Kaneka QH, 100 mg per softgel, run 1-2/day for the 100-200 mg statin window.
-For maximum absorption into a badly depleted pool, Life Extension Super Ubiquinol (#2) — Kaneka QH + PrimaVie shilajit, the highest-bioavailability bottle here.
-For the cost-conscious statin user who still wants the correct ubiquinol form, Healthy Origins Ubiquinol (#3) — the same Kaneka molecule at the lowest cost-per-mg, which saves real money over the years you're on the statin.
-NOW Foods (#4) is the reliable, offline-available ubiquinol that keeps your protocol from lapsing.
-Doctor's Best (#5) ubiquinone is a defensible budget fallback with an honest form caveat; Kirkland (#6) wins on cost-per-mg if you accept ubiquinone; Thorne (#7) is for tested athletes; Qunol (#8) is the mass-market name.
-The full general buying guide is at /best/coq10-supplements and the complete science at /substance/coq10.
+For maximum absorption into a badly depleted pool, Life Extension Super Ubiquinol (#2) adds a PrimaVie shilajit carrier; the cost-conscious buyer who still wants the correct form gets Healthy Origins (#3) — the same Kaneka molecule at the lowest cost-per-mg — and NOW Foods (#4) is the reliable, offline-available ubiquinol.
+The ubiquinone options are honest fallbacks: Doctor's Best (#5) is a defensible budget fallback with a form caveat, Kirkland (#6) wins on cost-per-mg, Thorne (#7) is for tested athletes, and Qunol (#8) is the mass-market name.

 ▸ Research & sources